hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 ### Modify the Boundary File {#bnd-mod}

 The boundary file created with the *HydroSolver* involves a couple of issues that need to be resolved to enable *TELEMAC* assigning the correct boundary conditions.
 For this purpose, open the boundary condition file in a text editor (e.g., on *Xfce* desktop use right-click > *mousepad*) and make the following adaptations.

 * Only 4 edge boundaries are needed:
     + Set the single number in the first line to `4`
     + Remove the entire line (2) describing  Group **Hydrodynamic_wetted_contour_Outer**
-* To enable the coherent use of flow rates for liquid boundaries, make sur that:
+* To enable the coherent use of flow rates for liquid boundaries, make sure that:
     + Line 2 defines `LIHBOR` with `5` (prescribed depth), `LIUBOR` and `LIVBOR` with `4` (free velocity), and `LITBOR` with `4` (free tracer) for the **downstream** boundary edge.
     + Line 3 defines `LIHBOR` with `4` (free depth), `LIUBOR` and `LIVBOR` with `5` (prescribed flow rate), and `LITBOR` with `4` (free tracer) for the **upstream** boundary edge.
 Note that the line needs to be copied from the bottom to the top when using the *bnd* file created with the *HydroSolver* module.
 * Assign wall friction (i.e., zero velocities) to the left and right wall edges: